Halfway, Berkshire

-Halfway is a hamlet in the civil parish of Welford in the English county of Berkshire.
+Halfway is a village in the civil parish of Welford in the English county of Berkshire.
 It is located in the district of West Berkshire and the Newbury parliamentary constituency.
 It is called Halfway because it is situated half-way between London and Bristol on the old Bath Road.

 Notable buildings

 It used to be the site of a folly, in the shape of a mock castle, which was demolished in the 1960s.
 The Halfway Inn is a former coaching inn and has had various names in the past, including The Green Man.